 \subsection{Evaluator}

-\ourfw provides the evaluator, which computes basic metrics (specifically, accuracy, AUROC, and HITS@K) based on the ground-truth and predicted answers for the queries in $\SQ$ provided by the loader after each task is processed.
+\ourfw provides the evaluator to compute basic metrics (spec., accuracy, AUCROC, and Hits@K) based on the ground truth and predicted answers for the queries in $\SQ$ provided by the loader.
 The basic evaluator can easily be extended by users for additional basic metrics.
-The basic metrics are sent to the loader, and for each basic metric, the basic performance matrix $\MM\in \mathbb{R}^{N \times N}$, whre $N$ is the number of tasks, is computed.
-Each $(i,j)$-th entry $\MM_{i,j}$ indicates the performance on on $j$-th task $\STj$ after the $i$-th task $\STi$ is processed.
-Based on $\MM$, the following evaluation metrics are computed when $k$ is greater than or equal to $i$.
+The basic metrics are sent to the loader, and for each basic metric, the basic performance matrix $\MM\in \mathbb{R}^{N \times N}$, where $N$ is the number of tasks, is computed.
+The $(i,j)$-th entry $\MM_{i,j}$ indicates the performance on $j$-th task $\STj$ after the $i$-th task $\STi$ is processed.
+Based on $\MM$, the following evaluation metrics are computed.